Lighthouses of the United States: New Jersey

 at the entrance to New York harbor.
 Site open daily (entrance is free,

-but there is a parking fee in the summer); visitor center open and tours
+but there is a parking fee in the summer); visitor center open daily except Christmas Day And New Years Day; tours

 of the tower available during the afternoon, daily April through October